bosetridib/Volatility_Modelling/README.md

 ## The Project and the Idea

-The project aims to illustrate the novel idea that volatility can be explained by the trend, and not by the variance.
-The project involves simulation and re-estimation of the simulated data such that those estimation techniques can be executed on the real-world data.
+The project aims to illustrate the novel idea that volatility is explainable by the trend, not the white-noise variance.
+The project involves simulation and re-estimation of the simulated data, such that those estimation techniques can be executed on the real-world data.

 In lucid terms, the idea suggests that apart from modeling the variance of the _differenced_ form of the data with the usual _GARCH_ modeling, one may consider modeling the trend which would be more intuitive.
 The argument is that the fluctuations in the data are not just _noise_ but also a fluctuation of the inherent _habit/behavior_ of the variable.
 In this way, one might come to a better, or at least different, understanding of the economic interpretation behind the data.